Angle Recession Glaucoma

 Angle Recession Glaucoma Overview continued...

-As in the United States, the exact incidence of angle recession in other countries is unclear.
+Worldwide, the incidence of eye trauma is similar to that found in the U.S. As in the U.S., the exact incidence of angle recession in other countries is unclear.
 Most reports verify that contusional injuries (direct blows to the eye) represent most eye trauma cases, but rates of angle recession and/or traumatic glaucoma are not well documented.

 Because angle recession glaucoma can have its onset years after the traumatic episode, estimating the resultant visual disability is difficult.
 Published data of visual outcomes following eye trauma usually only describe short-term results.
 The long-term incidence of significant vision loss or blindness from posttraumatic glaucoma has not been reported.